Milan skyline with the Alps in the distance

 The essential sight

 Leonardo da Vinci’s Last Supper (Cenacolo Vinciano) is in the refectory of the church of Santa Maria delle Grazie.
 It is not in the church itself — it’s in the dining hall.
 Visits are strictly timed, maximum 30 people at a time for 15 minutes.
 Slots book up months in advance.
 There is no same-day availability in tourist season.
-Book as early as possible or through a tour operator.
+Book as early as possible or book a guided Last Supper tour through a licensed operator — these typically include reserved entry and a guide who covers the painting’s context before you enter.
 The painting is in a state of constant, slow deterioration despite decades of conservation — it may look different from photographs you’ve seen.

 The Duomo